nf-core/sarek/docs/usage.md

 <!-- TODO nf-core: Document required command line parameters -->

 ### `--sample`
-Use this to specify the location of your input TSV file.
+Use this to specify the location of your input TSV file, on `mapping`, `recalibrate` and `variantcalling` steps.
 For example:

 ```bash
 --sample sample.tsv
 ```
+Multiple TSV files can be specified if the path must be enclosed in quotes

-Use this to specify the location of an input directory with germline FASTQ files.
+Use this to specify the location to a directory on `mapping` step with a single germline sample only.
 For example:

 ```bash
 --sample PathToDirectory
 ```

-Use this to specify the location of your input VCF file.
+Use this to specify the location of your VCF input file on `annotate` step.
 For example:

 ```bash
 --sample sample.vcf
 ```

-Multiple TSV files can be specified with the following requirements:
-1. The path must be enclosed in quotes
-2. The path must have at least one `*` wildcard character

-Multiple VCF files can be specified with the following requirements:
-1. The path must be enclosed in quotes
+Multiple VCF files can be specified if the path must be enclosed in quotes
-2. The path must have at least one `*` wildcard character

 ### `--noGVCF`
-Use this to disable g.vcf from HaplotypeCaller.
+Use this to disable g.vcf from `HaplotypeCaller`.

 ### `--noReports`
 Use this to disable all QC an Reporting tools.